 The Snow Brigade Takes on the Secret Heated Driveway Fortress

 A thick cloud of white specs began falling from the grey sky.
 “Alright, you snowflakes!” the gruff sergeant bellowed.
-“Listen up you bunch of snowflakes!
+“Listen up!
 We’ve got a job to do and we’re gonna do it!”
 Sergeant Burr studied the troops as they drifted down in the cold breeze.

 “Our mission is to harass those two-legged monstrosities down there and bring their travel plans to a halt.
 Got that?
 We are to secure the driveway and keep them confined to their house.
 Make all exit points dangerous and impassible.
 We will impede all manner of travel, whether it’s by foot or vehicle.
 Do you understand?”

 “Sir, yes sir!” the group yelled in unison.

 “Alright then, when you land on that driveway tighten up your ranks and hold your ground.
-I’ll be taking the high ground on the wintergreen daisies to supervise the operation.
+I’ll be taking the high ground by the wintergreen pansies to supervise the operation.
 I’ll be there with you guys, fighting alongside you.”

 “Um Sergeant Burr, sir?” one timid private stepped forward.